Orisuniyanu/3MTT/3rd Shell Bash Project/README.md

 - `fi`: ends the block

 ### Example:
-I create another file which I name `flow.sh`with this command `vim flow.sh`,then input the below word inside.
-I also change the permission with `chmod u+x flow.sh`, then run the script with `bash`
+I create another file which I name `check_number.sh`with this command `vim check_number.sh`,then input the below word inside.
+I also change the permission with `chmod u+x check_number.sh`, then run the script with `bash`
 ```bash
 #!/bin/bash
 read -p "Enter a number: " num